zoeychen02/zoeychen02.github.io/_pages/about.md

   - /about.html
 ---
 📧 u3631562@connect.hku.hk | 📱 (+86) 19821379715
 🎓 Master of Science in Engineering (Mechanical Engineering) at The University of Hong Kong.
-📃You can find my CV here:[Chen Ziyu's Curriculum Vitae](zoeychen02.github.io/assets/Curriculum_Vitae.pdf).
+📃 You can find my CV here: [Chen Ziyu's Curriculum Vitae](https://zoeychen02.github.io/assets/Curriculum_Vitae.pdf).

 ---
 # Research Focus